Severino sharp again, Yanks beat Blue Jays 8-3 for 102nd win

 BUMPING

-Yankees third baseman Gio Urshela turned to chase Randal Grichuk’s flare into left in the first and bumped right into second base umpire Joe West.
-Urshela is hitless in his last 16 at-bats.
+Yankees third baseman Gio Urshela turned to chase Randal Grichuk’s flare into left in the first and bumped right into second base umpire Joe West

-Toronto batters reached double digits in strikeouts for the 15th time in 21 games, whiffing 15 times for the second straight day.
+Toronto batters reached double digits in strikeouts for the 15th time in 21 games, whiffing 15 times for the second straight day. … With 11 homers, McKinney became the 13th Toronto player with 10 or more, tying the record set by New York this year. … Claimed on waivers from the Yankees on Friday, Breyvic Valera entered at second base in the sixth in his Blue Jays debut and went 0 for 2.

 TRAINER’S ROOM

-Yankees: DH Edwin Encarnación (left oblique) and C Gary Sánchez (left groin) could return for the final regular-season series starting Friday at Texas, though manager Aaron Boone said there was an outside chance Encarnación could play Wednesday at Tampa Bay. … CF Aaron Hicks (right elbow flexor) is up to 90 feet in his throwing program as he tries to avoid Tommy John surgery but is doubtful for the postseason.
+Yankees: DH Edwin Encarnación (left oblique) and C Gary Sánchez (left groin) could return for the final regular-season series starting Friday at Texas, though Boone said there was an outside chance Encarnación could play Wednesday. … CF Aaron Hicks (right elbow flexor) is up to 90 feet in his throwing program as he tries to avoid Tommy John surgery but is doubtful for the postseason.

 UP NEXT

-Blue Jays: Toronto plays Baltimore on Monday to start a six-game homestand.
+Blue Jays: RHP Clay Buchholz (1-5) starts against Baltimore on Monday to begin a six-game homestand.

-Yankees: New York starts a two-game series Tuesday at Tampa Bay.
-CC Sabathia is scheduled to make his first regular-season relief appearance.
+Yankees: New York likely will use openers in the Tampa Bay series.
+Sabathia is scheduled to pitch in relief in the first game and Happ in the second.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports